 Leelanau Sands Casino History

-The Leelanau Sands Casino was first opened in 1984 by the Grand Traverse Band of Ottawa and Chippewa Indians as a high-stakes bingo hall when casinos and games with large jackpots were still considered illegal.
+The Leelanau Sands Casino first opened in 1984.
+The Grand Traverse Band of Ottawa and Chippewa Indians opened the property as a high-stakes bingo hall when casinos and games with large jackpots were still considered illegal.
 However, 1984 was a defining year for tribal casinos and bingo halls.
 Many tribes throughout the United States challenged the laws by opening their own casinos and a few took their cases to the courts.

-Leelanau Sands Casino remained open during all of these legal challenges until the creation of the The Indian Gaming Regulatory Act (IGRA).
-In 1988, the U.S. Supreme Court ruled that one specific tribe in California could operate casinos on their land.
-Naturally, this set a precedent and congress established IGRA to give states a way to define the relationship between state authorities and tribal casinos.
+Leelanau Sands Casino remained open during all of these legal challenges until the creation of The Indian Gaming Regulatory Act (IGRA).
+In 1988, the US Supreme Court ruled that one specific tribe in California could operate casinos on their land.
+Naturally, this set a precedent, and Congress established the IGRA to give states a way to define the relationship between state authorities and tribal casinos.
 Every tribe’s right to operate casinos was recognized as long as the state and the tribe came to a mutually agreeable compact.

 It took a long time for the state of Michigan to reach a compact with the Grand Traverse Band of Ottawa and Chippewa Indians but they finally found an accord in 1993.
-After this agreement was reached, the tribe continued to grow their business interests, opening the Turtle Creek Casino & Hotel in 1996 and later buying the Grand Traverse Resort & Spa in 2003.
+After the agreement, the tribe continued to grow its business interests, opening the Turtle Creek Casino & Hotel in 1996 and later buying the Grand Traverse Resort & Spa in 2003.

-The casino also renovated the full-service bar and lounge outside their 1,000 seat showroom, and installed chandeliers and a stained glass woodland mural in The Cedar Room.
+The casino also renovated the full-service bar and lounge outside its 1,000-seat showroom.
+The renovation installed chandeliers and a stained glass woodland mural in The Cedar Room.
 They also built a new concession center and foyer which acts as a display area for Grand Traverse Band of Ottawa and Chippewa culture.